Soohyeon-Bae/PDF-tag-extractor/README.md

 ## Overview

-The main goal of this project is to extract meaningful text from PDF files using OCR methods, and to refine that text using regular expressions.
+The main goal of this project is to extract meaningful text from PDF files using OCR methods and to refine that text using regular expressions.
 The process includes:

 1. **Text Extraction**: Using OCR libraries to extract text from PDF files.
 2. **Text Processing**: Applying regular expressions to filter the extracted text, improving precision and recall.